MrBisquit/website/docs/installation.md

 You will also need a spare USB flash drive with at least 4 GB of storage for installation.

 **We do not recommend virtual machines as they don't perform as well as a full install.** If you are attempting to install in a virtual machine, enable EFI if possible but understand you may encounter other issues.
+(Or you could see <a href="/docs/installation/virtual-machine/#HyperV">Hyper-V VM Installation guide</a>

 <div class="row alert warning" markdown="1">
 <div class="column alert">